How to understand CAP and ROI rates means the difference between turning a profit and losing money on your rental investments.

 CAP rates only provide a basic rule of thumb calculation to help rental investors compare properties in deciding which ones to pursue.

-ROI Rates measures a rental investment’s efficiency by predicting its performance to forecast profitability.
+ROI Rates measure a rental investment’s efficiency by predicting its performance to forecast profitability.

 Both the CAP and ROI rates should be at least 10%.